ncbormann/ncbormann.github.io/content/publication/Polarization_Fragmentation_Deconsolidation/index.md

 # Legend: 0 = Uncategorized; 1 = Conference paper; 2 = Journal article;
 # 3 = Preprint / Working Paper; 4 = Report; 5 = Book; 6 = Book section;
 # 7 = Thesis; 8 = Patent
-publication_types: ["3"]
+publication_types: ["2"]

 # Publication name and optional abbreviated publication name.
 publication: ""
 publication_short: ""

-abstract: Around the world, democracy seems to be under threat and polarization is considered one of the main culprits.
-In this study, we return the focus to ideological party polarization and conceptualize it as a multi-dimensional construct that encompasses different policy dimensions.
+abstract: Around the world, democracy seems to be under threat.
+Polarization is considered a key culprit.
+In this study, we return the focus to ideological party system polarization, which we conceptualize as multidimensional, encompassing different policy dimensions.
 Theoretically, we argue that the effect of polarization on democracy is neither linear nor unconditional.
-Both high and low levels of polarization have deleterious consequences for democracy, particularly at low levels of party fragmentation.
-When voters cannot meaningfully distinguish between two alternatives, democracies experience as much risk as when political opponents resent each other.
-Finally, we introduce novel data on election outcomes and party positions in 25 European interwar democracies, a period in which many democracies actually failed.
-Our observational analysis supports the predicted inverted U-curve relationship between ideological polarization and democracy across multiple measurement approaches and model specifications.
+Both high and low levels of polarization have deleterious consequences for democracy, particularly at low levels of fragmentation.
+When voters cannot meaningfully distinguish between government and opposition, democracies are as threatened as when political opponents represent fundamentally different ideologies.
+Finally, we introduce novel data on election outcomes and party positions in 25 European interwar democracies, an understudied period in which many Western democracies failed.
+Our observational analysis supports the predicted inverted U-curve relationship between ideological polarization and democracy, as well as its conditional nature on low party fragmentation.